Engee documentation

 muladd(A, y, z)

-Combined multiplication-addition A*y .+ z for multiplying two matrices or a matrix and a vector.
-The result will always have the same size as A*y, but the value of z can be smaller or scalar.
+Combined multiply-add, A*y .+ z, for matrix-matrix or matrix-vector multiplication.
+The result is always the same size as A*y, but z may be smaller, or a scalar.

 Examples